Bed Sores on Dogs: Preventing and Treating Pressure Sores

 Key Takeaways

-Sick Dogs Can Get Gross, Old Dogs Can Get Gross, and That Can Cause Bed Sores
+Sick Dogs and Old Dogs Can Get Bed Sores

-As dogs age, changes occur to their skin and coat that increase conditions like calluses and sores.
+As dogs age, changes occur to their skin and coat, increasing conditions like calluses and sores.
 Dogs battling severe illnesses (like cancer) can share some of the hygiene issues of senior dogs.
 Bed sores on dogs are common when:

-- Sick dogs may also have changes in their bodies that cause abnormal levels of skin oils or dandruff.
+• Changes in their bodies cause abnormal levels of skin oils or dandruff.

 Skin issues might also be due to incontinence because urine and feces can irritate the skin and cause bed sores.

-If your dog has accidents in her bedding or is incontinent, she may develop sores from chronic irritation of the skin.
+If your dog has accidents in her bedding or is incontinent, she may develop sores from chronic skin irritation.

 Prompt, thorough clean-up is necessary after any accident, and dogs battling incontinence may need frequent baths or to wear diapers.